-Penal Code 31 PC is the California statute that defines aiding and abetting.
-This prohibits you from encouraging, facilitating or aiding in the commission of a criminal act.
+Penal Code 31 PC is the California statute that addresses aiding and abetting.
+This is defined as encouraging, facilitating or aiding in the commission of a criminal act.
 A person who aids and abets a crime faces the same punishment as the one who directly commits the crime.

 The language of the statute reads that: